Towards Native AI in 6G Standardization: The Roadmap of Semantic Communication: Way-forward of 6G Standardizations with Semantic communications

 \subsection{Unified Platforms and Protocol Ecosystem}

 The development of a unified simulation and experimental platform is essential to support standardized technology verification for SemCom.
-Such a platform should enable end-to-end evaluation across diverse scenarios, integrating semantic encoding, cross-layer transmission, and task-level performance assessment.
+Such a platform should enable E2E evaluation across diverse scenarios, integrating semantic encoding, cross-layer transmission, and task-level performance assessment.
 By providing reproducible testing environments, standardized datasets, and configurable network modules, it ensures consistency and comparability of results across different implementations.
 This unified platform also facilitates collaborative validation among industry and academia, accelerating the standardization process and bridging the gap between theoretical research and practical deployment.

 To enable scalable and trustworthy SemCom deployment in 6G native-AI systems, it is crucial to establish standardized, open-source models and reference implementations that ensure transparency, reproducibility, and interoperability.
 A modular and extensible standard should support diverse industries such as embodied intelligence and vehicular collaborative perception, through semantic-aware protocols, metadata formats, signaling extensions, model exchange, and legacy fallback solutions.
+Specifically, semantic-aware protocols refer to scheduling and transmission mechanisms that incorporate semantic importance when semantic traffic is transported through the network or when SemCom is integrated into existing communication systems.
 Given the heterogeneity of AI models and KBs, unified application programming interfaces (APIs) and modular interfaces are essential.
 Achieving this vision requires close collaboration among standardization bodies (e.g., 3GPP, ITU, IEEE), industry, and academia to build a cohesive and trusted protocol ecosystem for future 6G networks.